Modřice

 Modřice ([ˈmodr̝ɪtsɛ]; Mödritz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 5,300 inhabitants.
+It has about 5,800 inhabitants.

 Geography

 Modřice is located about 6 km south of Brno.
 It lies in the Dyje–Svratka Valley.
 It is situated on the right bank of the Svratka River.

 History

 The first written mention of Modřice is from 1141.
 There used to be a castle owned by the Olomouc bishops.
 In the 13th century, Germanic settlers came and mixed with the original Slavic population.

 In the first half of the 20th century, Germans formed majority of the population.
 After the World War II, German inhabitants were expelled and the municipality was resettled by Czechs.
 Modřice became a town in 1994.

 Demographics

 Transport

-The D2 motorway runs next to the town.
+The D2 motorway from Brno to Břeclav runs next to the town.

 Sights

 The Church of Saint Gotthard is the landmark of the town.
 The original Romanesque structure was completely rebuilt in the 1780s.
 It has preserved Romanesque core, Renaissance portal and late Baroque tower.